 What RSAA does

-Enrich the quality of life of persons living with Rett syndrome.
+Enrich the quality of life of persons living with Rett syndrome, and their families.

 - Promote community awareness